Updates & News

 Here is the latest information on LOTT activities, special events, and other updates.

 LOTT is conducting a multi-year scientific study to answer community questions about residual chemicals.
 The Reclaimed Water Infiltration Study focuses on collecting data about the quality of our local groundwater, surface water, wastewater, and reclaimed water, including the presence of residual chemicals, and analyzing potential risks to human health and the environment.
 The first task of the study, water quality characterization of local groundwater, streams, rivers, wastewater, and reclaimed water, is complete.
 Work on the second task of the study, treatment effectiveness evaluation, is nearly complete.
 Work is underway on the third task, the risk assessment.
-Additional study tasks will continue into 2017, followed by public involvement to engage the community in discussions about study findings.
+Additional study tasks will continue into 2021, and will include opportunities for the public to engage in discussions about study findings.
 The study and final report are expected to be complete in 2021.
 Reports and results completed to date are available through our Reclaimed Water Study webpage.